Samuel Alito: Nomination and confirmation

-U.S. Supreme Court
+Tenure

-Alito delivered his first written opinion on May 1, 2006, in Holmes v.
+Alito delivered his first written Supreme Court opinion on May 1, 2006, in Holmes v.
 South Carolina, a case involving the right of criminal defendants to present evidence that a third party committed the crime.
-From the beginning of the Rehnquist Court to the nomination of Justice Elena Kagan, new justices have been given unanimous opinions to write as their first opinion, often done as a courtesy "breaking in" of new justices, so that every justice has at least one unanimous, uncontroversial opinion under their belt.
+From the beginning of the Rehnquist Court to the nomination of Justice Elena Kagan, each new justice has been given a unanimous opinion to write as their first Supreme Court opinion; this practice is designed to help "break in" new justices so that each justice has at least one unanimous, uncontroversial opinion under their belt.
 Alito wrote for a unanimous court in ordering a new trial for Bobby Lee Holmes due to South Carolina's rule that barred such evidence based on the strength of the prosecution's case, rather than on the relevance and strength of the defense evidence itself.
 His other majority opinions in his first term were in Zedner v.
 United States, Woodford v.
 Ngo, and Arlington Central School District Board of Education v.
 Murphy.

-In his first term, Alito voted fairly conservatively.
+In his first term, Alito compiled a fairly conservative record.
 For example, in the three reargued cases (Garcetti v.
 Ceballos, Hudson v.
 Michigan and Kansas v.
-Marsh), Alito created a 5–4 majority by voting with the four other conservative Justices – Chief Justice Roberts and Justices Scalia, Kennedy, and Thomas.
+Marsh), Alito created a 5–4 majority by voting with the four other conservative Justices – Chief Justice John G. Roberts and Justices Antonin Scalia, Anthony Kennedy, and Clarence Thomas.
 He further voted with the conservative wing of the court on Sanchez-Llamas v.
 Oregon and Rapanos v.
 United States.
 Alito also dissented in Hamdan v.
-Rumsfeld, alongside Justices Scalia and Thomas.
+Rumsfeld alongside Justices Scalia and Thomas.

+Alito delivered the Supreme Court Historical Society's 2008 Annual Lecture, "The Origin of the Baseball Antitrust Exemption".
+The lecture was published in two journals.